Kilt, Black Watch tartan

 Skater skirt

-Such skirt is, contrary to the “authorized” kilt liner, wide, really wide, and accordingly much more like a kilt, in fact.
+Such skirt is, contrary to what the “authorized” kilt liner was, wide, really wide, and accordingly much more like a kilt, in fact.
 The elastic waist and the jersey fabric you’ll know already from your underwear or sport clothes.
 So, nothing feminine per se about that.
 When worn under a kilt a skater skirt is just open, roomy underwear, which shall protect your precious kilt efficiently against you.

 The skirt shown under the kilt above is grey, but unless the kilt is grey, a black skirt is to prefer, because it better 'disappears' into the shadow under your kilt.

-Now, on windy days or when you have to do a lot of sitting there certainly are better, more straight-forward solutions than going full- or semi-commando.
+To be mentioned: On windy days or when you have to do a lot of sitting there certainly are better, more straight-forward solutions than going full- or semi-commando.
 And even then, the kilt is a most comfortable garment.

 Next page